Step away from the main strip and discover a few of the local secrets that make Palm Cove so special.

 Think of Palm Cove and you’ll probably picture one of the country’s most glamorous beach resorts.
 But ask the locals and they’ll tell you it’s really a sleepy coastal village at heart, albeit with some of the best accommodation and dining in the country.
 Head a little further afield and you’ll discover hidden waterfalls, empty beaches and breezy bars serving up the freshest of fresh seafood (without the price tag).

 One of Australia’s original beachfront hotels is tucked away behind the palm trees on Palm Cove’s esplanade.
 The Reef House opened in 1958 and blends the ambiance of a classic colonial beach house with a luxurious boutique hotel.
-Many of the properties here, like the Alamanda Palm Cove by Lancemore, Peppers Beach Club & Spa, and Mantra Amphora offer fully self-contained apartments, so you can come home from a day at the beach to a fully equipped kitchen and lots of space for the family.
+Many of the properties here, like the Alamanda Palm Cove by Lancemore, Peppers Beach Club & Spa, and Sanctuary Palm Cove offer fully self-contained apartments, so you can come home from a day at the beach to a fully equipped kitchen and lots of space for the family.

 The main drawcard in Palm Cove is the sparkling blue water of the Coral Sea.
 If you’re looking for something a little more physical than sunbaking, then Palm Cove Watersports should be your first port of call.
 Start the day with a sunrise kayak around the fringing reef of Double Island in search of turtles, master the art of stand-up paddleboarding or snorkel through quiet limestone sea caves.
 You can also hire gear and head out to explore on your own.